Leeds University Library's Cookery Collection: Historians

 The Cookery Collection at Leeds University Library has informed an array of publications.
-Anne Wilson was a member of staff at the Brotherton Library and catalogued the Preston donation to the Leeds University Library Cookery Collection in 1964.
+C. Anne Wilson was an assistant librarian at the Brotherton Library and catalogued the Preston donation to the Leeds University Library Cookery Collection in 1964.
 This inspired her interest in food history.
 She went on to found the Leeds Symposium on Food History in 1986, so the Brotherton Library's Cookery Collection was integral to the establishment of the Symposium.
 The Leeds Symposium has held annual meetings for the discussion of food history and the presentation of papers since 1986.
-Anne Wilson wrote Food and Drink in Britain (1973) which draws on the Cookery Collection's early cook books.
+C. Anne Wilson wrote Food and Drink in Britain (1973) which draws on the Cookery Collection's early cook books.

 She wrote The Book of Marmalade which was published in 1985.
 In it, she cites the Cookery Collection:

 "Many of the older recipe books consulted are among those in the Blanche Leigh and John F Preston collections of early cookery books in the Brotherton Library at the University of Leeds."

-Anne Wilson edited Luncheon, Nuncheon and Other Meals: Eating with the Victorians (1994) and The Country Kitchen Garden 1600–1950 (1998).
+C. Anne Wilson edited Luncheon, Nuncheon and Other Meals: Eating with the Victorians (1994) and The Country Kitchen Garden 1600–1950 (1998).
 Both of these books mention the Brotherton Library's Cookery Collection in their acknowledgements.

-Eileen White is a food historian specialising in domestic English cookery in the 15th and 16th centuries.
+Eileen White was a food historian specialising in domestic English cookery in the 15th and 16th centuries.

 White edited and contributed to The English Cookery Book: Historical Essays, based on papers from the 16th Leeds Symposium on Food History held in March 2001.
 The book celebrates the Cookery Collection at Leeds University Library and pays tribute to its value for researchers.
 Illustrations in the book are taken from the Brotherton Library's collection.

 White also edited Feeding a City: York (2000) and The English Kitchen: Historical Essays (2007), which also acknowledge the Brotherton Library's Cookery Collection.

 In 2003 White wrote Soup in which she acknowledges "The collection of cookery books in the Brotherton Library at Leeds University has given me access to a wide range of original sources."

 Peter Brears, Lynette Hunter and Jennifer Stead are other food historians who have consulted the Cookery Collection at Leeds University Library and contributed essays to the Leeds Symposium on Food History publications.

 Cecilia Leong-Salobir cites "The Cookery Collection, Leeds University Library" as source in the acknowledgments for her book, The Food Culture in Colonial Asia: A Taste of Empire, Routledge, 2011.